 How do I get further information?

-Ask your local housing officer for an application pack.
+Ask your local neighbourhood officer for an application pack.

 In addition, any reputable insurance company, Bank or Building Society can give you details of their schemes.
 Saffron’s own insurers – Farr – also provide Home Contents Insurance services to tenants and other residents.
 They can be contacted on 0845 129 8034.